danik-tro/redis-config/README.md

  Some of them are turned on by default.
  - ahash: enables ahash map/set support & uses ahash internally (+7-10% performance) (optional)
  - tokio-comp: enables support for tokio runtime (enabled by default)
- - async-std-comp: enables support for async-std runtime (optional)

  ##### Tls features
- - async-std-native-tls-comp: enables support for native-tls for async-std (optional)
- - async-std-rustls-comp: enables support for rustls for async-std (optional)
  - tokio-native-tls-comp: enables support for native-tls for tokio (optional)
  - tokio-rustls-comp: enables support for rustls for tokio (optional).